Junyangz/ansible-kafka/README.md

 ## Disclaimer

-This repository is maintained by [Junyangz](https://github.com/Junyangz) for parctice Ansible playbook previous intend for Kafka cluster installation on `CRS3-NRGL` bare metal server.
+This repository is maintained by [Junyangz](https://github.com/Junyangz) for practice Ansible playbook previous intend for Kafka cluster installation on `CRS3-NRGL` bare metal server.

 ## Reference